TODDLERS CRYING IN THE NIGHT – WHAT SHOULD PARENTS DO?

-Parenting is filled with discovering, learning, and maturing your toddler from a baby into a child Part of this growth is due to changes in their sleep patterns, preferences, and needs.
+This article provides some practical tips for crying children, Parenting is filled with discovering, learning, and maturing your toddler from a baby into a child Part of this growth is due to changes in their sleep patterns, preferences, and needs.
 Sleep is essential to child development, as it allows your brain to process new information.
 Research has proven that children who receive sufficient sleep experience better behaviour, attention, learning, memory, and overall physical and mental well-being.

 Every child is unique, and thus, their sleep requirements may vary.
 A toddler typically requires between 11 to 14 hours of sleep each day.
 For a parent, waking up to a crying toddler in the middle of the night can be a stressful and challenging experience.
-Understanding toddler behaviour can be challenging even when they are awake, let alone when they are asleep.
+Understanding toddler behavior can be challenging even when they are awake, let alone when they are asleep.
 Nonetheless, it’s crucial to remember that this is a normal phase in a toddler’s life, and there is no need to worry as it doesn’t necessarily imply that something is wrong with your child.

 Toddlers may cry at night for various reasons, from physical discomfort to separation anxiety.
-Identifying the cause of the crying and responding appropriately can assist both the parent and their child get a peaceful sleep.
-Here are a few common reasons why your toddler may be crying at night:
+Identifying the cause of the crying and responding appropriately can assist both the parent and their child in getting a peaceful sleep.

 Developmental milestones